 I’ve interviewed numerous people who shared success stories of getting out of debt or becoming a millionaire by age 30, and almost all of them had at least one side gig.
 Full-time lawyer Kevin Han, for example, made over $30,000 in two years doing Postmates, DoorDash, Uber Eats, Caviar, Tapingo, TaskRabbit, and Instacart, to name a few.

-Driving for Uber, you can make an average of $19.04 an hour.
-So, if you work 10 hours a week, you could make about $760 a month.
-That money can go toward your student loan payments, college costs, living expenses, or savings.
+Money earned from a side hustle can go toward your student loan payments, college costs, living expenses, or savings.
 The point is that taking on a side hustle for even a few hours a week means extra cash in your pocket.

 Don’t try to understand every financial topic